Growing Tulips in South Africa: A Guide to Blooming Success

 Preparing the soil

-- Target pH ~6.0–7.0.
+- Target pH around 6.0–7.0.

-Planting tulip bulbs
+How to plant tulip bulbs

-- Depth & spacing: Plant bulbs 2–3× their own height deep (typically 10–15 cm) and 8–10 cm apart, pointy end up.
+- Depth & spacing: Plant bulbs 2–3× their own height (typically 10–15 cm) and 8–10 cm apart, pointy end up.

 - Mulch: A thin mulch helps moderate temperature and reduce weeds (keep the crown clear).

-- Expected height: Most garden tulips finish at 25–60 cm, depending on variety and site.
+- Expected height: Most garden tulips finish at 25–60 cm depending on variety and site.

 Caring for tulips